 - There is no change to who can get Medicaid.
-The same services will continued to be covered, including hospitalizations, check-ups, prescriptions and more.
-However, now your health plan will decide whether to approve coverage for the services your doctor requests.
+The same services will continue to be covered, including hospitalizations, check-ups, prescriptions and more.
+However, which doctors you can go to will be limited and your health plan will decide whether to approve some services your doctor requests.

-- You will have to choose a health plan and a doctor to provide your health care unless you are in certain populations that are exempt or excluded.
-If you don’t choose by December 13, 2019, Medicaid will chose a health plan and doctor for you.
+- Most people will have to choose a health plan and a doctor with that plan, unless they are in certain populations that are exempt or excluded.
+If you don’t choose by May 14, 2021, Medicaid will choose a health plan and doctor for you.

-- People living with serious developmental disabilities or mental illness, people who have Medicare coverage, or people in a Medicaid waiver program, as well as some others do not have to choose a health plan at this time.
+- People who have serious mental illness or developmental disabilities, people who have Medicare coverage, people in a Medicaid waiver program, and some others do not have to choose a health plan at this time.

 What are your rights under managed care?

-Get free advice over the phone from N.C.
-Medicaid about whether you are exempt or excluded and learn about which plan is the best choice for you and your family.
-You have the right to receive information from N.C.
-Medicaid and health care services in your preferred language for free.
+Get free advice in your preferred language from NC Medicaid and health care services about whether you are exempt or excluded and learn about which plan is the best choice for you and your family.

-You can request an exemption from enrolling in a N.C.
-Medicaid Managed Care plan (meaning you would be able to choose to stay in fee-for-service Medicaid, also known as Medicaid Direct).
-You have the right to appeal if your request for an exemption is denied.
+Request not to enroll in Medicaid Managed Care (meaning you would be able to choose to stay in fee-for-service Medicaid, also known as Medicaid Direct) and appeal if the request is denied.

-You have the right to continue receiving the same N.C.
-Medicaid coverage and services you currently receive.
+Continue receiving the same NC Medicaid coverage and services you currently receive.

-You can receive out-of-network care if it is deemed medically necessary and the same services are not available in your health plan’s network.
+Get out-of-network care if medically necessary services are not available in your health plan’s network.

-There should be no interruption of care when changing between plans or out of managed care.
+Have no interruption of care when moving in or out of managed care or between plans.

-You have the right to appeal if your health plan denies, reduces or stops coverage for the health care you need.
+Appeal if your health plan denies, reduces or stops coverage for health care you need.

 What you can do to prepare

-Make sure your local Department of Social Services (DSS) has your current mailing address, phone number and email address to ensure you receive all important notices about this change.
+Make sure your local Department of Social Services (DSS) has your current mailing address, phone number and email address so you can receive all important notices about this change.

 - Mecklenburg County Department of Social Services